adhirajkinlekar/FinalBattle/README.md

 My customized version of the Robofriends app.
-It generates users name card as well return  different sets of cards based on the name that is entered.There is also a hidden programming joke that you have to find.
+It generates users name card as well returns different sets of cards based on the name that is entered.There is also a hidden programming joke that you have to find.